 Eating a well-balanced diet and maintaining a healthy body weight before and after surgery is essential.
 The closer you are to your ideal weight before surgery, the easier it will be for you to lose additional weight after the procedure.

-If you have any special dietary needs or concerns, discuss them with your doctor ahead of time.
+If you have any special dietary needs or concerns, discuss them with your doctor beforehand.

-You may be given a compression garment to wear during your surgical recovery period.
+You may be given a compression garment during your surgical recovery period.
 These garments help reduce swelling and bruising by compressing the skin and underlying tissue around the area of surgery.

 You must wear that garment as directed by your doctor or aftercare nurse because it plays a vital role in your recovery.